songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

     }
 ```

 Unlike single decision, it does not have label and explanation.

-### Single Decision
+More precisely,
+getting a label from a multi-decision returns `null` and getting an explanation
+from a multi-decision throws an unsupported operation exception.

 ## Lifecycle